20+ Years Experience

 The balance sheet test is a legal exercise used to determine if a company is in an insolvent state by comparing the value of its assets to its liabilities.

-If the liabilities exceed the assets, the company can be considered balance sheet insolvent.
 The test takes into account both contingent and prospective liabilities and contingent liabilities, which include deferred payments or potential litigation decisions and future liabilities that may impact the company’s financial situation.

 Understanding and conducting the balance sheet test is crucial for company directors, as it allows them to accurately assess their company’s financial health and take appropriate action to address any signs of insolvency.